 Paragoric was still recommended and freely available in the 60s!

 Cocaine tablets also became very popular in the 1900s.
 All stage actors, singers teachers and preachers had to have them for a maximum performance.
 Great to "smooth" the voice.

 Our resident biochemist Fred Lanting says "When I was a boy soprano with voice changing to tenor/baritone, choir members introduced me to their "habitual" Parke-Davis throat discs, which contained a small amount of chloroform - nowadays suspected by some to be carcinogenic!"

-This paper weight from Mannheim, Germany was a great marketing tool for the company that proud of being world's biggest producers of products containing Quinine and Cocaine.
+This paper weight from Mannheim, Germany was a great marketing tool for the company which was proud of being world's biggest producers of products containing Quinine and Cocaine.

 Cocaine drops for toothache?
 Why not?
-They were very popular for children in the 1800s.
+They were very popular for children (and adults) in the 1800s.
 Laced with cocaine, the toothache drops relieved the pain - and made the children happy!
-What do we give kids today?

 We asked Patricia Jordan, DVM (Science & Advisory Board) for comment and she graciously responded: "They (medical researchers) have known since 1970's that many substances, like carcinogens in tobacco, DDT, and UV radiation are cancer promoters.
 Yet vaccines and drugs are released without knowledge of safety or gene impact.
 March 2010 the (National Institutes Of Health (NIH) said it is finally going to start throwing a few pennies into researching the gene impact of vaccines!
 Then in late 2010, the EPA announced a novel idea - that they are going to START to test the chemicals they approve before releasing them into the environment!